jmicmoore/react-redux-simple-bootstrap/README.md

         * Remove the import for AppContainer
         * Rename the renderWithHotReload function to renderApp
         * Remove the entire module.hot.accept hook
-        * Remove the AppContainer element from the ReactDOM.render method (don't forget to add a comma to the end of the closing Provider element.)
+        * Remove the AppContainer element from the ReactDOM.render method.
         * After these changes, the code should look like the following:

             ```javascript